Meet the Team

 Camilla has additional qualifications as a Permitted Treating Vet for the FEI, and is a qualified racecourse vet.
 She enjoys providing vet cover for endurance and hunter trial events, and is part of the International Blair Horse Trials veterinary team every year.
 She is currently completing a postgraduate certificate in equine dentistry with the University of Liverpool.

 As a mad keen Pony Clubber, horses have always been important to Camilla growing up.
 She passed the PC A-test in 2017 and since then has become an accredited Stage 4 professional coach with the BHS, with the Stable Managers Certificate.
-When not teaching, she competes superstar horse Harriet in BS and BE competitions.
+When not working, Camilla is kept super busy with her little baby boy Oliver, who she hopes will love horses as much as she does!

 Director & Equine Veterinary Surgeon: Anna Hammond BVM&S DACVIM-LAIM Cert EM (Int Med) FHEA MRCVS